camunda/blog.camunda.org/content/post/2020/08/cockpit-7.14-plugin-system-introduction.md

 Let's go through it line by line:
 <!-- Alternative: Let's have a look at the most important Attributes.
 For a full explanation of all attributes, check the documentation.
 Then only talk about JS Module, pluginPoint and render function -->

-  * `export default {}`: The is a JavaScript Module which exports an Object.
+  * `export default {}`: Is a JavaScript Module which exports an Object.
 If you have multiple plugins in one file, you can also export an array of Objects.
   *  `id: "involvedUsers"`: The unique ID of our plugin
   *  `pluginPoint: "cockpit.processDefinition.runtime.tab"`: The pluginPoint property describes where the plugin will be rendered.
 They correspond to the list of Plugin-Points shown in the [docs](https://docs.camunda.org/manual/7.13/webapps/cockpit/extend/plugins/#plugin-points) <!-- TODO: Change link to new docs which also has the passed arguments? -->
   *  `priority: 9`: The order of our Plugins, highest is first